 Senior Medical Officers (SMOs) are doctors employed or contracted as consultants/specialists or as Medical Officers by Northland District Health Board (NDHB).

-Northland DHB is a teaching hospital, and is associated with Auckland Medical School as well as having accredited training posts from most colleges.
+Te Whatu Ora is a teaching hospital and is associated with Auckland Medical School as well as having accredited training posts from most colleges.

 Search our current SMO vacancies here.